outermedia/solr-fusion/src/main/doc/user-guide.md

 is described [here](http://docs.oracle.com/javase/7/docs/api/java/text/SimpleDateFormat.html "JavaDoc: SimpleDateFormat.java").

 ## Script Types
-The mapping rules can use one of the following predefined "script types" to convert data if more than the default copying action is needed.
+The [mapping rules](#field-mappings), which are used to convert values and fields from SolrFusion to a Solr server and vice versa, can use one of the following predefined "script types" to convert data if more than the default copying action is needed.

 Script Types are used to convert data contained in a SolrFusion query to data needed by a Solr server.
 Also they are applied to Solr document fields to create SolrFusion values.
+In general Script Types work on a java.util.List<java.lang.String>
+and return either a java.lang.String or a java.util.List<java.lang.String>.
+The incoming list is maybe empty or can contain null entries.

-Context information is provided in a ScriptEnv (Java) object, which contains the following entries.
+Additional context information is provided in a ScriptEnv (Java) object, which contains the following entries.

 Incoming: